nix-community/projects/proposals/nixpkgs-security.md

 Clarifying concepts by formalising and documenting interfaces would enable others to build on top of, reimplement, or innovate over what Nix has to offer, and help spread its ideas beyond the currently entrenched but limited notion of a package manager and beyond the particular implementation angle the Nix ecosystem has taken.

 Furthermore, in all security areas we presented, most of our work is reusable and is reused or we are reusing other Linux distribution works, this is all part of a circuit where we share and we aim to do even better by abstracting what we produce as much as possible to offer it "on the shelf".

+share experience and encoded knowledge to promote the wider use of this ability of introspection

 ### How our work will contribute to sustainability of Nix, the Nix ecosystem, and FOSS more generally